Thesis topics

 Experiment (laboratory or field) | MA |

 Automated evaluation of virtual meetings | The increasing prevalence of virtual meetings in today’s working world poses new challenges for the analysis and improvement of communication in such meetings.
 In this context, this thesis investigates the automation of interaction analysis in virtual meetings.
-The aim is to explore more efficient and effective ways of evaluating and optimising the flow of communication.
+The aim is to explore more efficient and effective ways of evaluating and optimizing the flow of communication.
 The automation potential of live meeting coding is explored in analogy to developments in sentiment analysis, in particular through the use of a) lexicon-based algorithms, b) supervised and unsupervised machine learning, and c) Large Language Models (LLMs). |

 Secondary data analysis (for BA only focus on lexical analysis) | BA/MA |

-Organisational measures for the design of hybrid forms of work | As the need for flexibility in work organisation increases, more and more companies are responding to their employees’ desire to adopt hybrid working models that enable a combination of office and mobile work.
-Depending on your interests, the thesis may examine effective strategies and tools for planning and coordinating office days in a team or individual, or team-related changes resulting from the introduction of hybrid work in the company. | Secondary data analysis, also possible as a mixed methods study | BA/MA |
+Implementing hybrid work | As the need for flexibility in work organization increases, more and more companies are responding to their employees’ desire to adopt hybrid working models that enable a combination of office and mobile work.
+Depending on your interests, the thesis may examine effective strategies and tools for planning and coordinating office days in teams and/or for individuals, or changes resulting from the introduction of hybrid work in the company. | Depending on research question: Qualitative and/or mixed methods study; survey; secondary data analysis | BA/MA |